Why Takes Chances With Your Family’s Future?

 - Perhaps your father who lives in Palm Springs was recently picked up by ICE.
 He was taken to the government detention center in Adelanto or El Centro.
 You would like to know if he qualifies to file an immigration bond so he can be released.

 - Maybe your wife, a Chinese citizen, entered the U.S. a few years on a tourist visa.
 She has not left and is now an overstay.
-You would like to sponsor her for permanent residency.
+You live in Rancho Mirage and want to sponsor her for permanent residency.

 - Or your brother, an ex-police officer in Mexico, fled his country due to the danger he faces from drug cartels and applied for asylum.
-Now, he has to present his case to an immigration judge.
+Now, he is temporarily residing with you and your family in Coachella Valley.
+He has to present his case to an immigration judge in a few weeks.

 And when it comes to immigration problems, there are no simple solutions.
 One misstep and your dreams of permanent residency and U.S. citizenship are often shattered beyond repair.